raspberrypilearning/silly-reminder/en/step_1.md

 ### Choose some poses

-You will need to decide what silly faces/poses you will make whenever you push a micro:bit button.
-Here are some ideas for poses you could use:
+You will need to decide which silly faces/poses you will make whenever you push a micro:bit button.
+Here are some ideas for poses:

 + A big cheesy grin
 + Jumping jacks
 + Be a tree
 + Flexing muscle pose

 ### Create a timer for each pose